rest-for-physics/rest-school/day2/session1/README.md

 We may now explore the different `<plot>` sections and decide to change one of the plots to draw something else.

-In this exercise you may decide to use *any* of the variables that are listed inside the `data/README.md` description in the root [rest-school repository](https:/github.com/rest-for-physics/rest-school/).
+In this exercise you may decide to use *any* of the variables that are listed inside the `data/README.md` description in the root [rest-school repository](https://github.com/rest-for-physics/rest-school).

 A possible proposal:
  - Replace the variables inside the plot named `FocalSpot` by the variables `offset_posX` and `offset_posY`.
  - Remove the variables inside the plot named `SolarDist` and replace by a single variable histogram `axionPhoton_fieldAverage`.

-Additionally you may update the title and labels to match what we are drawing "Offset" instead of "Spot" or "Field average root [T]".
+Additionally you may update the title and labels to match what we are drawing "Offset" instead of "Spot" or "Field average [T]".
 You may also play around with the histogram limits using the `range` field, or the binning number using the `nbins` field.

 #### Adding new plots